 I add, with some misgiving, one consideration more.
 The reserve of Christ in the Gospels is part of the silence and isolation which filled the cup of His suffering.
-He had nobody to speak to about it.
-Nobody could understand.
+He had nobody" to speak to about it Nobody could understand.
 He had no Paul among His disciples.
-Peter and John were not yet born into this.
+Peter and John were not yet bom into this.
 Yea, at the last the Father Himself grew silent to Him, and communion ceased, though faith and prayer did not.
-Sigh or brief soliloguy alone remained.
+Sigh or brief soliloquy alone remained.
 He had to consume the smoke of His own torment and ours.
 His lonely silence was a needful part of His precious agony, of His suffering work.
 It was a condition of His work's success.
 Its dumb submission was essential to His complete practical recognition of the holiness of the judgment He bore.
 It was part of that perfect obedient praise of the Father's righteousness which rose in human extremity from His faith and love.
-There was more praise in the tenacity of this dumb solitude than when He rejoiced in spirit and said: "I thank Thee, O Father, Lord of Heaven and Earth."
-It was holiness owning holiness under the unspeakable load of human guilt.
-It was an essential part of the holy judgment He bore, that it should be borne alone with the Father veiled, the future veiled, and (may I say) with some explicit sense veiled to Himself of that value which the occultation of His glory and knowledge was having for God and for man.
+There was more praise in the tenacity of this dumb solitude than when He rejoiced in spirit and said: 'I thank Thee, O Father, Lord of Heaven and Earth.'
+It was holiness owning holiness under the unspeakable load of human guilt It was an essential part of the holy judgment He bore, that it should be borne alone with the Father veiled, the future veiled, and (may I say) with some explicit sense veiled to Himself of that value which the occultation of His glory and knowledge was having for God and for man.
 Yes, it was, perhaps, part of His work's perfect glory not to know, to be silent in the agony of knowing only the Father's will and not the Father's way.
-His self-emptying meant self-limitation in knowledge as in other things.
-I have already applied to Christ's consciousness the words which Calvin applies to His ubiquity: "The whole Christ was there, but not all that is in Christ was there."
-And this repudiation of entire knowledge may well have been a vital element in the agony of the great act.
-It was an act that drew not upon His theology, but on the spiritual resources of His moral personality in its superhuman obedience and trust.
-His silence may have been due to voluntary ignorance, to nescience by holy and omnipotent consent.
-It was, perhaps, the abyss of His self-emptying, the triumph of His superhuman humiliation, His utter exercise of those self-imposed limitations which made His incarnation, the negative exertion of His will's omnipotence in all that was needful to redeem.
-It was perhaps His power through positive trust to curb the passion to know, His acquiescence by faith in some theological ignorance, His consent not explicitly to see how His mortal obedience expiated and redeemed.
+His selfemptying meant self-limitation in knowledge as in other things.
+I have already applied to Christ's consciousness the words which

+Calvin applies to His ubiquity: 'The whole Christ was there, but not all that is in Christ was there.'
+And this repudiation of entire knowledge may well have been a vital element in the agony of the great act It was an act that drew not upon His theology, but on the spiritual resources of His moral personality in its superhuman obedience and trust His silence may have been due to voluntary ignorance, to nescience by holy and omnipotent consent It was, perhaps, the abyss of His selfemptying, the triumph of His superhuman humiliation, His utter exercise of those self-imposed limitations which made

+His incarnation, the negative exertion of His will's omnipotence in all that was needful to redeem.
+It was perhaps His power through positive trust to curb the passion to know, His acquiescence by faith in some theological ignorance, His consent not explicitly to see how His mortal obedience explated and redeemed.
 His certainty only that it did, that the Holy Father had need of it for His holiness, for His kingdom, for His sons.
 Had He seen all, He could have suffered but little.
-To have known in detail at that hour the whole meaning, power, and effect of His ye call upon the Father, pass the time of your sojourning here in fear-in reverent and godly fear.
-For this holy Fatherhood is at its heart the consuming fire.
+To have known in detail at that hour the whole meaning, power, and effect of His sorrow would have been to quench it in the glory that could really only come with salvation, when He had sounded its darkness and risen on the other side.
+The tree of knowledge is not the tree of life.